Ultimate Farm Tax Filing Guide for 2023

 Other Taxable Payments

 Over the year, you may have received assistance from the federal government.
 These can also be subject to tax.
-If you received USDA funding, the USDA will issue a 1099 tax form for:
+If you received USDA funding, The USDA will issue a 1099 tax form for:

 • Farm Service Agency (FSA) and Natural Resource Conservation Service (NRSC) program payments (think: EQIP)